ash0080/gun.doc.cn/Radisk.md

 GET Case

 _key_ stringify input

 _r.batch(key)_ reads back in-memory batch to check if key is waiting

     to be written to disk

 If found, return it to caller

 If not found, check the batch about to be written (staged for thrashing/flushing)

      If found, return to caller

-If not found, read from disk.
+If not found, read from disk

 PUT Case

 _key_ stringify input

 _r.batch(key,val)_ write key/val pair to batch

 If a callback was attached we attach it in turn to acks in the batch.

- (acks are acknowledgments, sent out after the batch is written to disk) Check if the batch count limit is reached and if so, flush to disk.
+ (acks are acknowledgments, sent out after the batch is written to disk)

+Check if the batch count limit is reached and if so, flush to disk.

  Also increase the counter _r.batch.ed_

 _opt.until_ or as default 1ms is he idle time between put calls, before a flush occurs

 ```javascript